Carlos Silva (baseball): Seattle Mariners

-On December 20, 2007, Silva signed a four-year contract with the Seattle Mariners believed to be somewhere between $44 million and $48 million.
+On December 20, 2007, Silva signed a four-year, $48 million contract with the Seattle Mariners.

-In his first full season as a Mariner, Silva posted the worst ERA for a full-time starter in 2008 with a 6.46 ERA in 28 starts.
+In his first season as a Mariner, Silva posted the worst ERA for a full-time starter in 2008 with a 6.46 ERA in 28 starts.
 He also spent time on the DL with a sore elbow.
-He finished 4-15 as he managed to win just one game after the month of April.
+He finished 4–15 as he managed to win just one game after the month of April.
+While playing poorly, Silva also publicly criticized some teammates for "being interested only in padding their stats."